NOMAD CoE - NOMAD CoE

 - offer extreme-scale data services (data infrastructure, storage, retrieval and analytics/AI);

-- test and demonstrate our results in two exciting use cases, solving urgent challenges for the energy and environment that cannot be computed properly with today’s hard- and software (water splitting and novel thermoelectric materials);
+- test and demonstrate our results in two exciting use cases, solving urgent challenges for energy and environment that cannot be computed properly with today’s hardware and software (water splitting and novel thermoelectric materials);

-CSC's role is to develop density function theory code GPAW towards better working on exascale computers including LUMI platform.
+CSC's role is to develop density function theory code GPAW to work better on exascale computers, including the LUMI platform.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951786.